PaddlePaddle/PaddleSpeech/demos/punctuation_restoration/README.md

 # Punctuation Restoration
 ## Introduction
 Punctuation restoration is a common post-processing problem for Automatic Speech Recognition (ASR) systems.
 It is important to improve the readability of the transcribed text for the human reader and facilitate NLP tasks.

-This demo is an implementation to restore punctuation from a raw text.
+This demo is an implementation to restore punctuation from raw text.
 It can be done by a single command or a few lines in python using `PaddleSpeech`.

 ## Usage
 ### 1. Installation
 ```bash
 pip install paddlespeech
 ```
 ### 2. Prepare Input
-Input of this demo should be a text of the specific language that can be passed via argument.
+The input of this demo should be a text of the specific language that can be passed via argument.

 ### 3. Usage
 - Command Line(Recommended)